stripe/rainier/rainier-docs/src/main/tut/tour.md

 Please feel free to skip this section if it's not helping you.

 One thing that sometimes confuses people at this stage is, what is the line with `fit` actually doing?
-It seems to return some value `poisson` that we just ignore.
+It seems to return a `poisson` object that we just ignore.
 (That object, by the way, is just the `Poisson(r)` distribution object that we used to do the `fit`.)
 And yet the line is clearly doing something, because sampling from `rate` gives quite different results from just sampling directly from `e_x`.

 The key is to remember that a `RandomVariable` has two parts: a `value` and a `density`.
 Mathematically, you should think of these as two different *functions* of the same latent parameter space `Q`.
 That is, you should think of `value` as being some deterministic function `f = F(q)`, and `density` as being the (unnormalized) probability function `P(Q=q)`.